toshiaki1729/stable-diffusion-webui-text2prompt/README.md

     - descriptions are generated from wiki and already tokenized
     - [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model is used to tokenize the text
     - for now, some tags (such as <1k tagged or containing title of the work) are deleted to prevent from "noisy" result
- 1. Tokenize your input text and calculate cosine similarity with all tag descriptions
+ 1. Tokenize your input text and calculate cosine similarity to each tag descriptions
  1. Choose some tags depending on their similarities

  ![](pic/pic1.png)